 - Legumes (Beans, pulses, seeds)

 These foods have too much fat or moisture content above 10%.
-If the foods are high in fat and oxygen free environment won’t stop the fats from going rancid.
+If the foods are high in fat an oxygen-free environment won’t stop the fats from going rancid.
 If the moisture content is higher than 10% you risk botulism.

 |Any Food Above 10% Moisture Content|